bveyseloglu/Sample-VHDL-Projects-for-Artix-7/README.md

 ## Sample-VHDL-Projects-for-Artix-7
-My laboratory work from Digital Systems II course.
+Includes 4-bit ALU, sequential design examples, and finite state machine examples.
+These are the compilation of my laboratory work from Digital Systems II course.

 ## Project Descriptions
 ### 1. Combinational Circuit